dice-iit/dice-iit.github.io/_projects/dataset_ecl.md

 ---
 layout: page
-title: Management Discussion's & Analysis + Auditors Opinion
+title: MD&A and Auditors Opinion
 description: Extension of the ECL Dataset with Auditors Opinion for bankruptcy prediction
 img: /assets/img/dataset_eclao_logo.png
 importance: 1